Updated on July 22, 2016.

 Buy second-hand clothing

 New clothes are expensive, and passé!
 Thrift stores and vintage/second-hand clothing shops are the new cool.
 You can usually save the greater part of 75% over their new counterparts and still look cute.
+Since you sometimes need to still dress well for business or formal occasions, shop online rather than expensive brick & mortar stores.

 Stay in at night